 Alternative Work Arrangements and Cost of Equity: Evidence from a Quasi-Natural Experiment

-We examine whether firms’ increasing use of alternative work arrangements, particularly temporary agency workers, affects their cost of equity capital.
-Exploiting a major labor market deregulation in Japan that lifted a ban that had prohibited temporary agency workers from engaging in production line work, we show that cost of equity decreased in manufacturing firms, relative to non-manufacturing firms, after the deregulation.
-Further analysis using variations only within manufacturing firms provides corroborating evidence.
-Overall, our results are most consistent with the interpretation that alternative work arrangements increase flexibility in labor costs, leading to lower operating leverage and cost of equity.
+We examine whether firms’ use of alternative work arrangements, particularly temporary agency workers, affects their cost of equity.
+Exploiting a major labor market deregulation in Japan that induced manufacturing firms to increase their employment of temporary agency workers, we show that the cost of equity decreased in manufacturing firms, relative to nonmanufacturing firms, after the deregulation.
+Further analysis using variations within manufacturing firms provides corroborating evidence.
+The rigidity in labor expenses and the cost of debt also decreased in manufacturing firms.
+Overall, alternative work arrangements increase the flexibility in labor costs, leading to lower operating leverage and cost of capital.

 Keywords: Cost of equity, Alternative work arrangement, Operating leverage, Natural experiment

 Suggested Citation: Suggested Citation